SaraPnm/Challenge-7-Employee-Database-with-SQL/README.md

 3. Who’s Ready for a Mentor?
 [mentor_info_ch7.csv](mentor_info_ch7.csv) represents the employees eligible for being a mentor (born in 1965), a total of 1,549 employees.

-Please the sql statement here: [Challenge%207.sql](Challenge%207.sql)
+Please the sql statement here: [Challenge 7.sql](Challenge%207.sql)